Pride in Place

 How to get involved

 If you are a local resident of a Pride in Place neighbourhood you are encouraged to share your thoughts on the future of your community.
-Your local Neighbourhood Board want to hear from everybody, and all ideas are welcome.
-If you want to have your say on how this funding is spent or would like to find out more about sitting on a Neighbourhood Board or applying for the role of Chair, email us at prideinplace@wirral.gov.uk or contact Wirral CVS on representation@wcvs.org.uk.
+Your local Neighbourhood Board wants to hear from everybody, and all ideas are welcome.

 Resources

-To find out more about the Pride in Place programme visit the government website.
-Here you can find the fund prospectus and details of funding profiles and timelines, governance and boundary guidance, and a list of indicative interventions.
+Visit GOV.UK to find out more about the Pride in Place programme to view the fund prospectus and details of funding profiles and timelines, governance and boundary guidance, and a list of indicative interventions.